olawuwo/EPL-2017-2018/questions_and_queries.md

 	(fthg > ftag)
 	OR (fthg < ftag);
 ```
-A total of 28 matches was played in January.
+In January, there were a total of 28 matches where either the home team or the away team secured a "win".

 **Result**
 | matchdate |	hometeam |	fthg |	ftag |	awayteam |